CentOS-PaaS-SIG/ci-pipeline/dev_setup/README.md

  4. Setup jenkins infra and pipeline containers.
  5. Don't setup fedmsg relay.
  6. Modify my container tags with the default tag. tag=stable
- 7. Override the pipeline_repo with another one then the default in global.yml
+ 7. Override the pipeline_repo with a fork of ci-pipeline only
  8. The -K is used to prompt you for your password for sudo (if you require one)
  9. The -k is used to prompt you for your ssh password can hit enter if using -K and they are the same<br>
     _Note: Instead of -k you could use --private-key=<absolute_path_to_ssh_private_key>_